<From China, land in America>

-Joy’s American Book
+– Joy’s American Adventure Book

-Chapter 1 – Bagels in the New York
+Chapter 1 – The New York Bagel

 When the first time I heard of my U.S. law firm provides free breakfast on Fridays, I was so excited.
 In Chinese, we have a word saying:“There is no free lunch in the world. ”Yet, I found there is free Brunch in my law firm!
 What a surprise.